j0lle/gpu-screen-recorder-selector/README.md

 * wayland (wayland-client, wayland-egl, wayland-scanner)

 ## Runtime dependencies
+libglvnd (which provides libgl, libglx and libegl) is needed.
+Your system needs to support at least OpenGL ES 3.1.\
 There are also additional dependencies needed at runtime depending on your GPU vendor:

 ### AMD